 If you want to learn more about nurturing and growing your email list, check out this resource called Own Your List.

 There is so much great information in this course!
-I can’t do all the things with my free MailChimp account, so I will need to switch to something more powerful to implement all the great teachings.
+I couldn’t do all the things with my free MailChimp account, so I switched to ConvertKit to implement all the great teachings.

 If you’re ready to work with brands, you need a media kit.
 This Media Kit Smash course goes into a lot of details on how to create a great media kit.